antronerds/r2-tutorials/original/R2Tutorials.md

-To generate a correlation plot where the negative relation between MYCN and MEAF6 gene is more clearly visualized select ‘XY-plot’ as graph type in the graphics section in the Adjustable Settings box and click the Adjust Settings button.
-In this correlation plot it’s also still possible to show expression levels for the samples are distributed.
+To generate a correlation plot where the negative relation between MYCN and MEAF6 gene is more clearly visualized select ï¿½XY-plotï¿½ as graph type in the graphics section in the Adjustable Settings box and click the Adjust Settings button.
+In this correlation plot itï¿½s also still possible to show expression levels for the samples are distributed.
 In order to do so click on more settings in the Adjustable Settings box and set Histogram to yes, click Adjust Settings button.
 Now the histogram